-RACKING THE SLIDE – pulling the slide back to its rearmost position, and then letting it go forward under its own spring tension.
+RACKING THE SLIDE – Pulling the slide back to its rearmost position then letting it go forward under its own spring tension.
 Racking the slide loads the chamber and prepares the gun to fire in a semi-automatic handgun.

-RAIL – A feature on the underside of the frame below the barrel which allows various aftermarket accessories to be attached the firearm such as flashlights or lasers.
+RAIL – A feature on the underside of the frame, below the barrel, which allows various aftermarket accessories to be attached to the firearm.
+Example: flashlights or lasers.

 RAILS – The metal surfaces upon which a semi-automatic’s slide travels to and fro as each shot is fired.